ixarlie/mutex-bundle/docs/index.md

   Read `Blocking` section in [Symfony Docs](https://symfony.com/doc/current/components/lock.html#blocking-locks)

 You can implement your own `LockingStrategy` classes.
-Use the tag `ixarlie_mutex.strategy` in your services to register them in the `LockExecutor` service.
-Don't forget to set a unique `alias`.
+Use the tag `ixarlie_mutex.strategy` in your services to register them in the `LockExecutor` service and set a unique `alias`.

+> [!IMPORTANT]
+> Using one of the aliases already registered by this bundle will cause your implementation to be ignored.

 ```yaml
 services: